ritviksahajpal/cavapy/README.md

 # Introduction
 This project is about creating a Python function to automatically get the required climate data needed to run pyAEZ.
-This is an optional feature of the pyAEZ climate module.
+This can be an optional feature of the pyAEZ climate module.

 ## Data source
-The climate data is available through CAVA (Climate and Agriculture Risk Visualization and Assessment) developed by FAO.
+The climate data is available at the THREDDS data server of the University of Cantabria as part of the CAVA (Climate and Agriculture Risk Visualization and Assessment) product developed by FAO and the University of Cantabria.
 CAVA has available CORDEX-CORE climate models, the high resolution (25 Km) dynamically-downscaled climate models used in the IPCC report AR5.
 Additionally, CAVA  offers access to state-of-the-art reanalyses datasets, such as W5E5 and ERA5.

 The currently available data is: